BauplanLabs/examples/14-marimo/README.md

 > No DSLs.
 No Spark.
 No fragile notebooks.
 Just Python.

+Quick links:

+* the full [blog post](https://www.bauplanlabs.com/blog/everything-as-python), with background materials and context;
+* the marimo [video](https://www.youtube.com/watch?v=uydisCi5rWE), a 5-min live demo of this workflow in action.

 ## Setup

 ### Install `uv` (Python package manager) and sync the environment